droyad/Fody-Wiki/Home.md

  * [JetBrains Resharper](http://www.jetbrains.com/resharper/)
  * [Mono Cecil](http://www.mono-project.com/Cecil)

-## A working sample of every addin
+## Samples

+ * [BasicFodyAddin](https://github.com/SimonCropp/BasicFodyAddin) A simple project meant to illustrate how to build an addin.
-[FodyAddinSamples](https://github.com/SimonCropp/FodyAddinSamples) is a single solution that contains a working copy of every fody addin.
+ * [FodyAddinSamples](https://github.com/SimonCropp/FodyAddinSamples) is a single solution that contains a working copy of every fody addin.

 ## More Info